Document Type : Research Paper

 Motivational Factors: Goal-oriented motivations enable better rational decision-making.
 Among managers, motivation to maintain professional credibility deterred hasty decisions.
 Among investors, motivation for short-term returns could both lead to bias and, with proper education, result in financial discipline.

 Personality Factors: Traits like adaptability, neuroticism, and extraversion significantly influence risk-taking.
-Managers with higher extraversion and adaptability had better cognitive resistance to decision pressures and less confirmation bias.
-Investors with high neuroticism showed greater tendency toward herding behavior during market volatility, consistent with previous research findings.
+Managers with higher extraversion and adaptability showed better cognitive resistance to decision pressures and less confirmation bias.
+Investors with high neuroticism showed a greater tendency toward herding behavior during market volatility, consistent with previous research findings.

-Self-Confidence and Competence: Financial literacy and accurate data analysis prevent incorrect decisions.
-Among managers, excessive self-confidence stems from experience and leads to “illusion of control.”
-Among investors, it results from incorrect market analysis assessment or past successes.
+Self-Confidence and Competence: Financial literacy and accurate data analysis help prevent incorrect decisions.
+Among managers, excessive self-confidence stems from experience and leads to an “illusion of control.”
+Among investors, it results from incorrect market analysis, misinterpretation, or past successes.
 Behavioral training and continuous feedback can moderate this bias in both groups.

 Discussion and Conclusion